Your 49 Week Old Baby – Development, Milestones & Care

 Consult your doctor on your 49-week-old infant development when you see the following:

 - If your baby doesn’t respond to her name by 12 months, take her to the doctor for a hearing evaluation.

 - If your baby is itchy or uncomfortable due to some rash on the skin, consult your doctor as it may be signs of an allergy.

-- If your baby squints, tilts her head to see better, rubs her eyes often and has difficulty seeing things, consult a doctor to see if your baby has sight problems.
+- If your baby squints, tilt her head to see better, rub her eyes often and has difficulty seeing things, consult a doctor to see if your baby has sight problems.
 Redness, pain, excessive tears and crust in her eyes can also mean pinkeye.